 Day 3 and Beyond

 If you have more than 2 days in Athens we highly recommend you take a trip outside the city and explore some of it’s surroundings.
-There are plenty of amazing sights not too far away from Athens.
-We have listed some of the most popular day tours from Athens below.
+There are plenty of amazing sights not too far away from Athens that are worth adding to your Athens itinerary.
+To get you started, here are some of the most popular day tours from Athens:

 - Delphi Day Trip from Athens